shmuelarditi/perion-test/README.md

 	- installing the hello-world deployment with helm chart\
 	- creates autoscaling with hpa inside the same pipeline\
 	- creates time-based scaling with cronjob that override the hpa minimum replicas.\

-	NOTE: jenkins checking out this git repo that contains the Jenkinsfile itself, and all the required files.\
+	- jenkins checking out this git repo that contains the Jenkinsfile itself, and all the required files.\

 Manual installations:\
 	- EFK was mannualy installed on the cluster.